MrFredber/FOS/README.md

 	Change the appearance of the login screen
 	Add login by fingerprint

-If you see a bug, create an issue in this repository.
+If you see a bug, create an Issue in this repository.